maxim-zhao/pcmenc/README.md

 * A 64-bit build to allow processing longer files (the process consumes huge amounts of RAM)
 * Support for packed 4-bit data, which often wins over RLE anyway
 * Support for vector packing (using https://github.com/genbattle/dkm) - which tends to produce much lower quality output, so it is not recommended
-* Support for skewing the sample to improve the potential resolution, as the output are non-linear.
+* Support for skewing the sample to improve the potential resolution, as the outputs are non-linear.
 This is based on work by blargg in [wav_to_psg](https://github.com/maxim-zhao/wav_to_psg).

 Usage
 -----